Newcastle (Parliament of Ireland constituency)

-Newcastle was a constituency represented in the Irish House of Commons to 1801.
+Newcastle was a constituency represented in the Irish House of Commons until its abolition in 1801.

-Newcastle, County Dublin was enfranchised by James I. By the late eighteenth century it had 13 electors, all non-resident.
-The patronage of the borough was sold by Lord Lanesborough to David La Touche in the 1770s.
+Newcastle was enfranchised by James I. By the late eighteenth century it had 13 electors, all non-resident.
+The patronage of the borough was sold by Lord Lanesborough to David La Touche in the between 1776 and 1779, allegedly for £7,000.
+The borough was disfranchised by the Acts of Union 1800, with effect from 1 January 1801, with £15,000 compensation paid under the will of David La Touche.